sivaramaaa/pwn_lab/Heap_notes.md

    3) overwrite the victim->size so that (victim->size -nb = 8 ) && avoid set_foot causing segfault
    4) return to user controlled stack location and set the stack_fake_chunk-> size so that set_foot doesen't cause a problem again

+## House of spirit

+####Ingredients:

+	* A stack overflow that allows to overwrite a variable containing a chunk address returned by a malloc() call
+	* The aforementioned chunk is freed
+	* Another chunk is allocated
+	* The attacker can control the content of this last chunk
+#### Exploit

+	1) overwrite free() parametere with a stack value such that :
+		* it's addr-8 i.e size field is in fastbin range
+		* it's next chunk->size is set (stack_addr+size == some val)
+	2) now malloc would return pointer into stack to pwn it !!